 Carrots, cucumber and broccoli are some of the types of vegetables we have given our hedgehog.
 Other owners also give their hedgehogs leafy greens, peas and green peppers.
 We take care to make sure the vegetables are served in a safe way.

-What fruit can African Pygmy Hedgehogs eat?
+What fruit can hedgehogs eat?
 Apples, pears, bananas, blueberries, strawberries and watermelon are some of the types of fruit we have given our hedgehog.
 We take care to make sure the fruit is served in a safe way.

-What foods are safe for African Pygmy Hedgehogs?
-The different foods classed as safe for African Pygmy hedgehogs include certain vegetables, fruits, lean cooked meats (cooked without seasoning or oils) and their staple diet of dry cat biscuits.
+What foods are safe for hedgehogs?
+The different foods classed as safe for hedgehogs include certain vegetables, fruits, lean cooked meats (cooked without seasoning or oils) and their staple diet of dry cat biscuits.

-Can African Pygmy Hedgehogs eat seeds?
+Can hedgehogs eat seeds?
 Seeds can be a choking hazard and could also be a source of high amounts of fat.
 This makes seeds a bad choice for hedgehogs and it’s best to avoid seeds.